Zacks Earnings Trends Highlights: Adobe, FedEx, Nike, ExxonMobil and Boeing

 Sectors with the biggest negative revisions include Energy, Aerospace, Autos, Basic Materials, Transportation and Consumer Discretionary.
 To get a sense of the magnitude of negative revisions suffered by the Energy and Aerospace sectors, take a look at the recent revisions trend for ExxonMobil XOM and Boeing BA.

-Estimates for the next three quarters of 2020 have been coming down lately as well, with positive growth arriving in the first quarter of 2021.
+Estimates for the following three quarters of 2020 have been coming down lately as well, with Q2 estimates now expected to decline at a double-digit percentage pace.

-Full-year 2020 earnings growth is now in negative territory, with estimates likely to come down further as we get greater visibility on the pandemic’s economic damage.
+We show later in this report the growth picture on an annual basis, where you will see a very strong growth expected next year and year after that.

 In the best-case scenario, the bulk of the economic impact is confined to Q2, with growth trend stabilizing in Q3 and accelerating toward the end of the year.
 Driving this view is the expectation is that the outbreak peaks in the late-April/early-May timeframe and starts subsiding thereafter.